 “I serve my nation through my profession”: Community vaccinators in Afghanistan

 Community vaccinators go where fixed health centres can’t reach.
-In Afghanistan, that means dealing with Taliban injunctions, entrenched gender imbalances and difficult terrain, all to ensure the nation’s children are protected.
+In Afghanistan, that means fighting Taliban injunctions, entrenched gender imbalances and difficult terrain, all to ensure the nation’s children are protected.

 Shazia’s eldest daughter was a sickly kid, afflicted with “chest diseases, and many other kinds,” she recalls.
 It’s a damp, grey late-November day, and Shazia is awaiting her diphtheria and tetanus jab at a field site set up by community vaccinators in rural Nangarhar, the mountain-hemmed province in southern Afghanistan.
 A younger daughter, sleepy-eyed and sock-footed in zebra outfit, slouches against her lap.